 Lei were originally used by Polynesians and some Asian cultures as part of a custom to give to someone as a sign of affection.
 Ancient native Hawaiian people wore lei as a symbol of their rank and royalty or as an honor to their god or to each other.
 Native Hawaiians that came from Polynesia continued the tradition of wearing lei making and wearing them for a special occasion.

-Giving Lei in Hawaii
+Lei flower meaning and giving Lei in Hawaii

 From ancient to modern times the customary giving of lei represents greetings, a farewell, congratulation, friendship, appreciation, recognition or some tribute to the recipient.
 Today common events or occasions for giving a lei include weddings and bridal showers, graduation ceremonies, anniversaries, funerals, retirement and even school or social functions.

-Celebrating Lei day in Hawaii
+Hawaiian Leis and celebrating Lei day in Hawaii